Biochemistry BS

 Chemistry Fundamentals

-3. Performance on final exams in core courses.
-Where appropriate, standardized exams provided by the American Chemical Society will be used as part of the final exam.
+1. Performance on final exams in core courses.
+Where appropriate, standardized exams provided by the American Chemical Society and/or the American Society for Biochemistry and Molecular Biology will be used as part of the final exam.

 Laboratory Proceedures and Practice